GS Europe – Policy for Managing Conflicts of Interest in Connection with Investment Research

-This Policy Statement describes how the European offices of Goldman Sachs ("Goldman Sachs Europe" or "GS Europe") identify and manage potential conflicts in connection with the publication of research.
+This Policy Statement describes how the offices of Goldman Sachs in the United Kingdom and the European Union ("Goldman Sachs Europe" or "GS Europe") identify and manage potential conflicts in connection with the publication of research.
 This Policy Statement summarises more detailed policies issued to relevant Goldman Sachs Europe employees and relevant employees of affiliates involved in the production of research distributed by Goldman Sachs Europe.

-The firm is subject to a "Global Research Settlement" entered by a United States District Court on October 31, 2003.
-Whilst not required to do so, the firm has applied the terms on a global basis, subject to limited variations in response to local market practices outside the United States, although the Global Research Settlement does not apply to credit research.
+The firm is subject to a “Global Research Settlement” entered by a United States District Court on October 31, 2003 and modified on March 15, 2010.
+Whilst not required to do so, the firm has applied the terms of the Global Settlement on a global basis, subject to variations in response to local market practices outside the United States.
+The Global Research Settlement does not apply to credit research analysts or research analysts in GIR’s Global Macro Research Group.

 A. Statement of our Investment Research Principles